MarkyTurtle/Batman---Amiga/README.md

 ## Progress to Date

 2024-08-13 - Added test program to the 'chem' project which plays the level 1 music.
-[Project Link](./gamesource/chem/)
+[Project Link](./gamesource/chem/) - Left mouse button to cycle through music/sfx.

 2024-08-03 - Rebuild the test ADF image using the rebuilt batspr.shrunk and mapgr.shrunk files which were rebuilt from the source data.
 So this disk image now contains a rebuilt titleprg.shrunk, batspr1.shrunk and mapgr.shrunk files.
 [DosCrackShrinkler_rebuild.adf](./crack/packedcrack/DosCrackShrinkler_rebuild.adf) - give it a go ( works on my machine **:)** )